Gardiner Kane

+Initially a member of the Democratic Unionist Party (DUP), he was a Moyle Councillor for the Ballycastle DEA from 1985 until his resignation in 2002.

+Background

 Born in Ballymoney, Kane joined the Royal Ulster Constabulary Reserve in 1974 and served until 1984.
 He joined the DUP, and was elected to Moyle District Council in 1985, serving as its Chair in 1990 and 1996.
 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in North Antrim.
 He was elected to the Northern Ireland Assembly, representing North Antrim at the 1998 election.

 Kane was accused of indecently assaulting a former council worker in October 2002.
 He left the DUP soon afterwards, citing ill health, and stood down from his council seat soon afterwards, prompting a by-election.
 Kane contested the 2003 Assembly election as an independent, but took only 623 votes and was not elected.

 In 2004, Kane was cleared of the sexual assault charge, but was convicted of common assault.